 Triamterene and Hydrochlorothiazide Capsules Description

-Hydrochlorothiazide is slightly soluble in water.
-It is soluble in dilute ammonia, dilute aqueous sodium hydroxide and dimethylformamide.
+Hydrochlorothiazide, USP is very slightly soluble in water.
+It is freely soluble in sodium hydroxide solution, n-butylamine and dimethyl formamide.
 It is sparingly soluble in methanol.
 It is insoluble in ether, chloroform and dilute mineral acids.

 Triamterene and Hydrochlorothiazide Capsules - Clinical Pharmacology